 There are a total of four Bail Bond missions in Grand Theft Auto V, each representing one bail bond jumper that needs to be captured.
 For those that enjoy keeping things PG-13, then you have the option of capturing them and bringing them back alive - this rewards you with the full bounty of $10,000.
 You can also being them back after killing them, though you receive less money this way.
 These missions will take you to a variety of different locations including a quarry, one at an old barn (the shootout here makes it difficult to bring Larry the fugitive in alive), one involving (believe it or not) attempting to take down a skydiver after he jumps off a cliff, and one fugitive that hides out at a boring homeless hangout.

 A Great Game

-GTA V is a fantastic game with many upsides: stunning graphics, a staggeringly vast open world environment, nostalgia and memories of previous GTA games like vice city which has a mobile version which can be downloaded here here: grand theft auto vice city mobile, but it remains to be seen whether rockstar will take GTA V to mobile and tablets which I am sure fans would love.
+GTA V is a fantastic game with many upsides: stunning graphics, a staggeringly vast open world environment, nostalgia and memories of previous GTA games like Vice City which has a mobile version which can be downloaded here: GTA VC iOS and GTA VC Android, but it remains to be seen whether rockstar will take GTA V to mobile and tablets which I am sure fans would love.
 It takes a serious bit of hardware to play on PC however, so the mobile version is not a likely addition.